 As the acceleration process of DLA is linear with the electric field, the optical phase must be well controlled.
 Poor synchronization would result in either a decrease of efficiency or an electron energy spreading or even defocusing.
 Frequency comb technologies can detect and control both the repetition rate of the delivered pulses and the carrier to envelop phase (CEP).
-The technology used to generate frequency combs in ultra-high finesse Fabry Perot cavities is able to control phase noise in the range 0.01 Hz to 100 KHz.
+The technology used to generate frequency combs in ultra-high finesse Fabry Perot cavities is able to control phase noise in the range 0.01 Hz-100 KHz.
 Further stabilization will necessitate control systems operating above 100 KHz and requires important efforts in feedback loops electronics as well as ultrafast ultra low noise detectors.
 This is a special need for the DLA application but no fundamental obstacles are foreseen.

+4.4.2.
 Short pulses at KW average power

-Depending on the accelerating technology adopted, driving lasers should deliver femtosecond pulses (from 100 fs to 10 ps) with average powers ranging between few 10 W to 10 KW.
+Depending on the accelerating technology adopted, driving lasers should deliver femtosecond pulses (from 100 fs to 10 ps) with average powers ranging between few 10 W-10 KW.
 For grating or resonant structures where wavelength is not restricted, Yb-doped fiber laser and amplifier technology at 1 μ m is rather close to fulfilling the requirements in terms of average power, pulse energy and duration.
 Thulium doped materials are probably the best candidates around 2 μ m, and average power in excess of 1 KW (CW operation) has been recently reported for Tm-doped fiber laser.
 Further research is needed to produce and amplify fs to ps pulses at such high average power in Tm-doped fibers, but this is a topic that other communities beyond DLA have an interest to solve as well.

+4.4.3.
 Stretcher and compressor

 Limiting the intensity during amplification in the fibers requires enlarging the fiber core and/or stretching the pulse in time before amplification and recompress it after in chirp pulse amplification (CPA) scheme.
-Dispersing optical devices are widely available at 1 μ m but do not exist at longer wavelength and therefore will require specific developments.
+Dispersing optical devices are widely available at $1 \mu m$ but do not exist at longer wavelength and therefore will require specific developments.
 Conventional gratings, chirped volume Bragg gratings, prisms or bulk materials are expected to offer workable solutions.

+4.4.4.
 Power delivery and coupling

 Once the laser beam is generated it must be propagated to the structures and efficiently coupled into it.
-One can either propagate the beam in free space or in wave guides like fibers, the latter fitting better with a monolithic architecture.
-Free space propagation presents no restrictions and will involve lenses, windows, mirrors and standard optical elements, whereas beam delivery in fibers might suffer from distortions.
-In fact, among the options, the required laser peak power can reach 100 MW (10 μ J in 100 fs) in the case of gratings and 1 MW or less for the others.
+One can either propagate the beam in free space or in waveguides like fibers, the latter fitting better with a monolithic architecture.
+Lenses, windows, mirrors and standard optical elements may be used to couple freespace lasers into demonstration units, but are not likely a viable long-term solution for a many-staged device.
+It is therefore critical to develop integrated power delivery mechanisms using optical guided wave systems.
+Various proposed solutions for this include SiN, ROW, ARROW (anti-resonant reflecting optical waveguides), and optical fibers.
+Correction of phase drifts with optical-scale precision will also require active feedback with embedded phase correctors.
+Among these options, the required laser peak power can reach 100 MW (10 μ J in 100 fs) in the case of gratings and 1 MW or less for the others.
 Propagation of such pulses in any standard large mode area fiber will lead to pulse distortion due to excessive non-linear phase accumulation.
 It therefore implies that recompression of the pulses should take place at the output of the delivery fiber and just before coupling to the structure.